 Our Master of Fine Arts (MFA) in Interior Architecture offers students a venue for advanced investigations of the built environment in close collaboration with faculty mentors.
 Students pursuing an MFA in Interior Architecture develop their intellectual interests in design while preparing for careers in teaching, research, or specialized practice.

-Our faculty additionally offer strengths in research conducted in social settings, such as hospitals, schools, and beyond, to better understand human-environment relationships.
+Our faculty additionally offer strengths in research conducted in the community and beyond, to better understand human-environment relationships.
 We are interested in the ways that humans both shape and are shaped by our physical and natural environments.
 Our Center for Community-Engaged Design is the ideal home for students with research interests in public-interest design.
-Our center is engaged with a multitude of projects – from permaculture gardens in distressed communities to tiny homes to end homelessness; the list goes on.
+Our center is engaged with a multitude of projects – from tiny homes and the end of homelessness to revitalizing Main Streets in local communities.
 Graduate students with this interest can seek fellowships with the CC-ED and engage with community partners while advancing MFA thesis work.

 Students interested in one or more of these areas are exceptionally well-matched with our program.
 For more information on our faculty, see here.
 Past student theses are also available here.
 Please contact us to start a conversation!